 But as we said before, we are here to guide you through the stock markets every step of the way, big or small.
 So, from one trader to another, here are 45 key stock trading terms for beginners.
-We will be using them in the levels to come, so feel free to bookmark this page or print them out so you can always have them on hand!
+We will be using these stock terms for beginners in the levels to come, so feel free to bookmark this page or print them out so you can always have them on hand!

 Without further ado, let’s get started!

 The difference between the bid and the ask price is called the spread.
 It represents the difference between the price one is willing to buy a stock and the price another is willing to sell the stock.

 A limit order is a type of order to buy or sell a stock for a specified price or better.